-Come October, Joo will release her second book, Judy Joo’s Korean Soul Food.
-As a teaser, we chatted with the globetrotting chef about some essential Korean ingredients worth adding to every pantry—and how to make them a part of your own personal mainstream. — Caravan eds.
+After the release of her second book, Judy Joo’s Korean Soul Food, we chatted with the globetrotting chef about some essential Korean ingredients worth adding to every pantry—and how to make them a part of your own personal mainstream. — Caravan eds.

 Judy Joo’s Korean Essentials

 Doenjang (fermented soybean paste)